0x09/hfsfuse/README.md

 hfsfuse's support libraries can be also built standalone using `make lib` and `make install-lib` and used to read from HFS+ volumes without FUSE by including hfsuser.h and linking with libhfsuser, libhfs, and ublio/utf8proc if configured.

+hfsdump is also built by default, but can be built standalone with `make hfsdump`, in which case the FUSE library is not needed.

 ## Use
+### hfsfuse
     hfsfuse <opts> <device> <mountpoint>

 Where `<opts>` are any series of arguments to be passed along to FUSE.
 Use `hfsfuse -h` for a list of switches.

+### hfsdump
+	hfsdump <device> <command> <node>

+`command` may be either `stat` or `read`: `stat` prints the record structure, while `read` copies the node's contents to standard out (or lists if node is a directory).
+`node` is either an inode/CNID to lookup, or a full path from the root of the volume being inspected.
+If the command and node are ommitted, hfsdump prints the volume header and exits.

 # DMG Mounting
 Disk images can be mounted using [dmg2img](http://vu1tur.eu.org/dmg2img).